-Read more about the Business Improvement District Policy.
+Read the BID policy in the Business Improvement District Programme.

 The Grants Policy guides the allocation of funding to organisations delivering projects, activities and services of benefit to Aucklanders.
-The policy comes into effect on 1 July 2015.
+The policy came into effect on 1 July 2015.

 Read more about the Grants policy and available grants.